doitintl/superPy/README.md

 ```
 pip3 install superQuery
+pip3 install jupyter
 ```

-## Running `examples/start_here.py`
+## Get your authentication details
 * Go to superquery.io and log in/sign up
 * In the left side-bar, scroll down and click on "Integrations"
 * Scroll down until you see "Python" and click "Connect"
 * Note the username and password

+## Running `examples/start_here.py`
-* Inside `start_here.py` exchange `xxxxxxx` with the username/password combination
+* Inside `start_here.py` exchange `xxxxxxx` with the username/password combination you got from superquery.io
 * Update the SELECT statement to reflect a query you are interested in.
-Be careful to start with a low-cost query.
+Be careful to start with a low-cost query

 ```
 mydata = sq.get_data(